Why Counselling or Psychotherapy?

 How many sessions will I need?

-During therapy, we will periodically review how the work is going and if anything needs to be addressed.
-This includes working towards a planned ending..
+During therapy, we will periodically review how the work is going and what might need to be addressed.
+This includes working towards a planned ending.

 Next: Getting started